upcliujie/mesa/docs/meson.rst

 ``PKG_CONFIG_PATH``
 ^^^^^^^^^^^^^^^^^^^

-The ``pkg-config`` utility is a hard requirement for configuring and building Mesa on Unix-like systems.
+The :program:`pkg-config` utility is a hard requirement for configuring and building Mesa on Unix-like systems.
 It is used to search for external libraries on the system.
-This environment variable is used to control the search path for ``pkg-config``.
+This environment variable is used to control the search path for :program:`pkg-config`.
 For instance, setting ``PKG_CONFIG_PATH=/usr/X11R6/lib/pkgconfig`` will search for package metadata in :file:`/usr/X11R6` before the standard directories.